Entropy-based Discovery of Summary Causal Graphs in Time Series: Causal Discovery Based on Causal Temporal Mutual Information

-\subsection{Skeleton construction}
+We present here our main method, which assumes causal sufficiency.
+We start by describing how we infer the skeleton of the summary graph, then we show how we orient edges using classical PC-rules in addition to rules based on the entropy reduction principle.

+\subsubsection{Skeleton Construction}

-We follow the same steps as the ones of the PC algorithm \citep{Spirtes_2000} which assumes that all variables are observed.
+We follow the same steps as the ones of the PC algorithm \citep{Spirtes_2000}, which assumes that all variables are observed.
 It aims at building causal graphs by orienting a skeleton obtained, from a complete graph, by removing edges connecting independent variables.
-The causal summary graphs considered are directed acyclic graphs (DAG) in which self-loops are allowed to represent temporal dependencies within a time series.
-In the remainder of the paper, we assess whether the scores provided by CTMI are small enough for the time series to be considered independent through a permutation test , following \cite{Runge_2018}.
+The summary causal graphs considered are directed acyclic graphs (DAGs) in which self-loops are allowed to represent temporal dependencies within a time series.

-Starting with a complete graph that relates all time series, the first step consists in computing CTMI for all pairs of time series and removing edges if the two time series are considered independent.
+Starting with a complete graph that relates all time series, the first step consists of computing CTMI for all pairs of time series and removing edges if the two time series are considered independent.
 Once this is done, one checks, for the remaining edges, whether the two time series are conditionally independent (the edge is removed) or not (the edge is kept).
-Starting from a single time series connected to $X^{(p)}$ or $X^{(q)}$, the set of conditioning time series is gradually increased till either the edge between $X^{(p)}$ and $X^{(q)}$ is removed or all time series connected to $X^{(p)}$ and $X^{(q)}$ have been considered.
-We will denote by $\texttt{sepset}(p,q)$ the separation set of $X^{(p)}$ and $X^{(q)}$, which corresponds to the smallest set of time series connected to $X^{(p)}$ and $X^{(q)}$ such that $X^{(p)}$ and $X^{(q)}$ are conditionally independent given this set.
-Note that we make use of the same strategy as the one used in PC-stable \citep{colombo}, which consists in sorting time series according to their $\text{CTMI}$ scores and, when an independence is detected, removing all other occurrences of the time series.
+Starting from a single time series connected to $X^{p}$ or $X^{q}$, the set of conditioning time series is gradually increased until either the edge between $X^{p}$ and $X^{q}$ is removed or all time series connected to $X^{p}$ and $X^{q}$ have been considered.
+We will denote by $\text{Sepset}(p,q)$ the separation set of $X^{p}$ and $X^{q}$, which corresponds to the smallest set of time series connected to $X^{p}$ and $X^{q}$ such that $X^{p}$ and $X^{q}$ are conditionally independent given this set.
+Note that we make use of the same strategy as the one used in PC-stable \citep{colombo}, which consists of sorting time series according to their $\text{CTMI}$ scores and, when an independence is detected, removing all other occurrences of the time series.
 This leads to an order-independent procedure.

-The following theorem states that the skeleton obtained by the above procedure is the true one.
+The following theorem states that the skeleton obtained by the above procedure is the true one. \begin{Theorem} Let $\mathcal{G} = (V, E)$ be a summary causal graph, and assume that we are given perfect conditional independence information about all pairs of variables $(X^{p},X^{q})$ in $V$ given subsets $S \subseteq V\backslash\{X^{p},X^{q}\}$.
+Then, the skeleton previously constructed is the skeleton of $\mathcal{G}$. \end{Theorem}